dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/_sources/intro.md

 ## Errors and Corrections

 See an error?
-Please file a bug report on teh [Github page](https://github.com/dkeathley/JPyBook-6.S097-IAP2023-Ultrafast-Photonics).
+Please file a bug report on the [Github page](https://github.com/dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text).

 # Table of Contents